tolomea/django-data-browser/README.md

    The `WDS_SOCKET_PORT` is so the proxied JS can find it's dev server.
    The `PUBLIC_URL` tells the JS dev server what path to serve from and should be the same as the URL you have mounted the Data Browser on in you urls file.

-To run the Python tests, in the top level of you git clone run `pip install -r requirements.txt` then `pytest`.
+To run the Python tests, in the top level of your git clone run `pip install -r requirements.txt` then `pytest`.

 There is also pre-commit config for lint etc to enable this run `pip install pre-commit && pre-commit install` then lint will run on `git commit`.
 The linting includes Black and isort autoformatting.